30325 - INTRODUCTION TO ECONOMICS (MODULE I - MICROECONOMICS)

 - Exercises (exercises, database, software etc.)

-The learning experience of this course includes, in addition to face-to-face and online lectures, the solution of Problem Sets assigned to students throughout the course.
+The learning experience of this course includes, in addition to face-to-face lectures, the solution in class of Problem Sets assigned to students throughout the course.
 Those exercises allow students to apply the analytical tools illustrated during the course.
 Moreover, this course uses interactive game and experiment-based learning: students experience first-hand the economic principles, the decision-making environments and the markets we discuss in class.
 In order to do so, we use an innovative online platform called MobLab.

-- A general exam which lasts 1 hour, covers the whole course and consists of exercises and open ended questions.
+- A general exam which lasts 2 hours, covers the whole course and consists of multiple choice and open ended questions.
 The grade in the general exam is between 0 and 30.
 The course is passed if the grade in the general exam is at least 18.
 Students who fail the exam can retake it, in the general exam format.